Jan Renier Snieders

-Jan Renier Snieders (22 November 1812 in Bladel – 9 April 1888 in Turnhout), a brother of August Snieders, was a Flemish writer.
+Jan Renier Snieders (22 November 1812 in Bladel – 9 April 1888 in Turnhout), a brother of August Snieders, was a Belgian writer.
 He studied medicine in Leuven, and in 1838 he settled as a physician in Turnhout, where he did much to promote literature.
 For that purpose he founded the society De Dageraad.
 In 1912, the Hofstraat in Turnhout was renamed to Renier Sniedersstraat.